xsdk-project/MathPackagesTraining2020/_lessons/multidim_rosenbrock_tao/lesson.md

 Solutions to this problem are found where the gradient of the objective function is zero, $$\nabla_p f(p) = 0$$.
-However, this is only a *necessary* but not sufficient condition for optimality given that other stationary points (e.g. maxima) also satisfy this condition.
+However, this is only a *necessary* but not sufficient condition for optimality given that other stationary points (e.g., maxima) also satisfy this condition.

 ### Sequential Quadratic Programming (SQP)